FAQ

 FAQs:

 Foreign Nationals (FNs) attending the proposing U.S.-based university can participate on a Blue Skies Competition Team, with notable exclusions.
 Due to NASA security restrictions and policies, FNs will not be able to attend culminating Blue Skies Forum events that take place on-site at a NASA Center (including tours).
 FNs are also ineligible for the internship prize.
 There will be no exceptions to this policy.
 FNs can, however, participate in any portions of the culminating Blue Skies Forum that take place off-Center.
+Note that Blue Skies Competition forums typically take place at a NASA Center with limited activities off-Center.

-Lawful permanent residents (i.e., green card holders) may participate in the competition, but due to NASA policy, would be not be eligible to receive the competition prize (NASA internships).
+Lawful permanent residents (i.e., green card holders) may participate in the competition, but due to NASA policy, would not be eligible to receive the competition prize (NASA internships).

 The Gateways to Blue Skies Competition is a student-led initiative.
 Academic advisors should serve as mentors, allowing students to do the bulk of the work on Blue Skies projects.
 Academic advisors must physically sign off on proposal and final research paper submissions on behalf of the team.